 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 The majority of St. Louis College of Pharmacy undergrads use financial aid to finance their education.
-In 2021, 231 of the 448 undergrads enrolled received financial aid.
-St. Louis College of Pharmacy meets 64.94 percent of the demonstrated financial need for undergraduates.
+In 2022, 231 of the 286 undergrads enrolled received financial aid.
+St. Louis College of Pharmacy meets 64.94% of the demonstrated financial need for undergraduates.